ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/practicas/p3-t1-handling-events/README.md

 * Realiza los ejercicios:
   * Censored Keyboard:  program a text field (an `input`  tag) where the letters Q, W, and X cannot be typed into
   * Mouse trail: a series of images that would follow the mouse pointer as you moved it across the page.
   * Tabs:  A tabbed interface.
-It allows you to select an interface panel by choosing from a number of tabs “sticking out” above an element.
+It allows you to select an interface panel by choosing from a number of tabs *sticking out* above an element.
 * [GitHub Pages](https://pages.github.com/).
 Sigue los tutoriales
 * [Jekyll]({{site.baseurl}}/tema1-introduccion-a-javascript/jekyll).
 Sigue los tutoriales
 * Elabora tu informe usando Jekyll y GH Pages